Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Semantic Behavior Prediction Framework

 depending on whether we have embedded historical node features or not. $\mathbf{\hat{h}}_{ij}^t$ denotes the hidden edge relation between node $i$ and $j$ over certain past horizon.
 We can then generate an embedded vector $\mathbf{h}_{ij}^t$ as follows:

 where the subscript $(\cdot)_{ij}$ denotes that $i$ is the index of the reference node and $j$ is the index of the node that connects to it.
 Different from the previous encoding function $f_{enc}^1$ that outputs encoded information for each node, the function $f_{enc}^2$ aims at encoding the edge information.
-After the edge encoding, we concatenate the result with the aggregated feature of the reference node and perform a decoding process $f_{pred}$ to generate predicted edge information:
+After the edge encoding, we sum the result with the aggregated feature of the reference node, which aggregation scheme is inspired by \cite{GNN_theory1}, and perform a decoding process $f_{pred}$ to generate predicted edge information:

-where $\mathbf{o}_{ij}$ denotes the encoded feature vector that will be later used to generate features for the 3D-SG.
+where $\epsilon$ can be either a learnable parameter or a fixed scalar, and $\mathbf{o}_{ij}$ denotes the encoded feature vector that will be later used to generate features for the 3D-SG.